Breakaway (Irma Thomas song)

-"Breakaway" (spelled "Break-a-Way" on the original 45 RPM label, but usually spelled "Breakaway" on most subsequent releases and compilations) is a song written by Jackie DeShannon and Sharon Sheeley.
+"Breakaway" is a song written by Jackie DeShannon and Sharon Sheeley.
 It was originally recorded by Irma Thomas in 1964 and released as the B-side of her biggest hit, the US No. 17 single "Wish Someone Would Care".
+The song was later a huge success for the British singer Tracey Ullman, who had a UK Top 5 hit with it in 1983.
 A demo version performed by DeShannon was also recorded but remained unreleased until a 1994 compilation.

-The original version of "Breakaway" was never a hit, not making the Billboard Hot 100.
-Nevertheless, "Breakaway" is today generally a better-remembered song than the A-side of Thomas' record, which might be partly due to Tracey Ullman's 1980s hit cover.
-It has become a staple in Thomas' live performances and appears on several recent Irma Thomas and "New Orleans music" compilations.
+"Breakaway" is today generally a better-remembered song than the A-side of Thomas' record, largely due to Ullman's 1983 hit cover of the song.
+It has become a staple in Thomas' live performances and appears on several later Irma Thomas and "New Orleans music" compilations.

-"Breakaway" was Tracey Ullman's 1983 debut single in the UK, and reached No. 4 on the UK Singles Chart.
-The track then appeared on Ullman's album You Broke My Heart in 17 Places, which was released in 1984.
+"Breakaway" was Tracey Ullman's debut single, released in the UK in February 1983.
+By April, it had reached No. 4 on the UK Singles Chart.
+The track then appeared on Ullman's UK Top 20 album You Broke My Heart in 17 Places, which was released in November 1983.

-In North America, "Breakaway" was actually Ullman's second single, being released after her hit "They Don't Know".
-It charted at No. 70 in the US in 1984, although the video for Ullman's version received significant play on the then-fledgling MTV and Canada's MuchMusic.
+In North America, "Breakaway" was actually Ullman's second single, being released after her Top 10 hit "They Don't Know" (which was Ullman's second single in the UK).
+"Breakaway" charted at No. 70 in the US in 1984, although the video for Ullman's version received significant play on the then-fledgling MTV and Canada's MuchMusic.

 The song's lyrics speak of the singer's inability to find the strength to leave a relationship, and describe a situation where the song's first person protagonist is repeatedly on the verge of running away from the bad situation, only to find at the last moment she does not have the strength of will to follow through.